From scandalously delicious food as art to simple-but-oh-so-fresh shrimp tacos, Puerto Vallarta is a culinary hotbed.

 Order 2 or 3 tapas-sized plates each, ideal for sharing, and you’ll be happily sated.

 The Angus beef brochette with caramelized red wine onions hits a high note.
-Other tasty dishes include the bacon-wrapped dates with red pepper sauce and spicy garlic shrimp.
+Other tasty dishes include the spicy garlic shrimp and bacon-wrapped dates with red pepper sauce.

 The menu is always being updated, so you might see different dishes when you visit.